MoeShaa123/eng130_AWS/README.md

 ## What is cloud computing?
 Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
 Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).

+Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud platform.
+AWS has significantly more services, and more features within those services, than any other cloud provider–from infrastructure technologies like compute, storage, and databases–to emerging technologies

 ![image](https://user-images.githubusercontent.com/106158041/199238202-115cf486-5243-4385-8449-a5b7edfb64ae.png)
 ## Benefits of cloud computing